Seppic committed to sustainable palm oil

 Seppic had its first Mass Balance certified ingredients in 2015.
 Today Seppic has 42 Mass Balance certified ingredients.
 This number is rising steadily.

-More generally, at the Seppic level, 232 employees have been trained on the palm oil supply chain and its responsible use.
+At the Seppic level, 232 employees have been trained on the palm oil supply chain and its responsible use.

 Check our progress and find our ACOP (Annual Communication of Progress on RSPO) at RSPO.org.

 - PDF - 404.76 KB